Skip to content

 Discuss New Initiatives Coming to the District

-There may also be new initiatives coming to your district that will impact how you manage devices and assets, or you may be purchasing items with new funding categories (like E-Rate or ESSER funds) this year, which may require you to comply with additional accountability standards.
+There may also be new initiatives coming to your district that will impact how you manage devices and assets, or you may be purchasing items with funding sources this year which may require you to comply with additional accountability standards.

 If a new initiative is coming to your district, you will need to address questions like: